 Director of Adult Education: Ms Audrey Rowland

-Audrey is the main contact for setting up new courses and hiring facilities at the school.
+Audrey is the main contact for setting up new courses.

 Assistant Director of Adult Education: Ms. Niamh Gormally